Nonprofit-Open-Data-Collective/irs-990-data-issue-tracker/index.md

 <br>

-The IRS has started to systematically release administrative data and meta-data related to charitable organizations.
-As a result individuals can now access a tremendous amount of information on a charity before donating or supporting the entity, and policy-makers have a much bigger picture on the role that these 1.5 million organizations play in the economy and society.
+The IRS has started to systematically release administrative data and meta-data related to over 1.5 million charitable organizations.
 The data, however, is complex.
 And documentation is often sparse.

-This site was created for two primary purposes:

-**(1) To document the location of IRS 990 open data assets.**

-**(2) To organize and archive discussions around data quality, documentation, and meta-data that makes the open data useful.**
+This site was created to centalize **discussions around data documentation, meta-data, and quality control issue** in order to avoid duplication of efforts and make the open data more useful.

 <br>